Understanding Protected Areas Vs Protected Places In Singapore

 How Can You Identify A Protected Area Or Protected Place?

 Protected areas and places are clearly marked with warning signs, security checkpoints, fences, and surveillance cameras.
-Attempting to bypass these measures can lead to legal consequences.
+Attempting to bypass these measures may result in legal consequences.

 Is There A Difference Between Trespassing And Entering A Protected Area?